mARkitFS/mARkit/README.md

 Select the Enter Testbed option.
 Then, enter the NGrok url provided to run the application.

 ![screengrab of inputting ngrok url](https://raw.githubusercontent.com/mARkitFS/mARkit/master/graphics/readme%20images/NGrok_input%20copy.PNG)

+You should now see our splash page!
+![mARkit splash page]

+## How to see existing portals

+Navigate to the viewer's page.
+![the screen where you can choose viewer's or creator's page, with viewer's outlined]

+From the list of available portals, touch the one you'd like to see.
+![list of all portals]

+The portal screen gives you additional information about the portal.
+Touch the thumbnail to see the portal.
+![single portal page]

+Look at the world through your phone.
+Your portal will be gliding in midair.
+![screengrab of hovering portal]

+Walk into the portal to see inside!